-Ground controllers turned Robonaut on Monday for the first time since it was delivered to the International Space Station in February.
+CAPE CANAVERAL, Fla.
+(AP) NASA's humanoid robot has finally awakened in space.Ground controllers turned Robonaut on Monday for the first time since it was delivered to the International Space Station in February.
 The test involved sending power to all of Robonaut's systems.
 The robot was not commanded to move; that will happen next week.

-This post was created by a user and has not been vetted or endorsed by BuzzFeed's editorial staff.
-BuzzFeed Community is a place where anyone can post awesome lists and creations.
+This post was created by a member of BuzzFeed Community, where anyone can post awesome lists and creations.
 Learn more or post your buzz!